sanjeevgiri/raspi-k3s/README.md

 # Raspberry Pi: Kubernets Cluster with NFS for persistent volumes

-## Creating an Ubuntu image using raspberrypi imager
+## Creating an image for nfs server using raspberrypi imager
 > Install raspberry pi imager from https://www.raspberrypi.com/software/

 > Creating an image using - Raspberry Pi OS Other > Raspberry Pi OS Lite (64 bit No desktop)